 - Punchout Express – fully hosted in our Amazon Web Services (AWS) data centers.
 We provide the hosting, security, upgrades and maintenance for Punchout Express customers.

-- Punchout Cloud – The punchout cloud extension is packaged and installed on your existing eCommerce store on Magento 1 or Magento 2 or Shopify.
+- Punchout Cloud – The punchout cloud extension is packaged and installed on your existing eCommerce store on Magento 1 or Magento 2 or Spryker.
 In this case you host the solution anywhere you like.